 1. Mount Everest

-Mount Everest is renowned as the highest spot on earth, at 8,848 metres above sea level.
-It is parked right on the border between Nepal and Chinese-owned Tibet, and it is protected by Sagarmatha National Park in the Himalayas.
+Mount Everest is renowned as the highest spot on earth, at 8,848.86 metres above sea level.
+It is parked right on the border between Nepal and Tibet, and it is protected by Sagarmatha National Park in the Himalayas.

 Mount Everest’s original name in Tibetan is Chomolungma (“Goddess Mother of Snow”) and in Nepalese it is Sagarmatha.
-The mountain received an English name in 1865 because Nepal and Tibet were closed to foreigners at the time, so the Royal Geographical Society did not know its local names.
+The mountain received an English name in 1865 because Nepal and Tibet were closed to foreigners at the time, so the Royal Geographical Society in Britain did not know the mountain’s local names.

-When to visit: October-November (start of dry season) or February-April (end of dry season), as Mount Everest is safely locked away by stormy snow for most of the year.
+When to visit: Most specialist travel websites tend to recommend September-November or April-May, as Mount Everest is safely locked away by stormy snow for most of the year.

-Travel insurance: CANSTAR researches and rates travel insurance to visit China, and many insurance providers that we rate offer cover for snow sports and rock climbing.
-Cover to actually climb Mount Everest would require phoning up and giving them all the details to make sure you can get adequate cover.
+Travel insurance: Canstar researches and rates travel insurance to visit China, and many insurance providers that we rate offer cover for snow sports and rock climbing.
+Cover to actually climb Mount Everest would require phoning up and giving an insurer all the details you can, to make sure you can get adequate cover.

 2. Harbour of Rio de Janeiro

-Located in Brazil, the Harbour of Rio de Janeiro is surrounded by unique granite mountains that were formed by erosion from the Atlantic Ocean.
-It is also known as Guanabara Bay, and is the source of the famous image of the white stone statue of Christ the Redeemer atop Corcovado Mountain, facing the sea with his arms outstretched.
-It is the largest bay in the world based on the volume of water.
+Located in Brazil, the Harbour of Rio de Janeiro is surrounded by unique granite and quartz mountains that were formed by erosion from the Atlantic Ocean.
+It is also known as Guanabara Bay, and sits within sight of the famous white stone statue of Christ the Redeemer atop Corcovado Mountain, which overlooks the bay.
+It is the largest bay in the world based on volume of water.

-The best way to see the bay is from the Sugar Loaf Mountain cable car or from a helicopter, so you can take in the full view.
-You can also visit the islands of the bay including Governor’s Island, Fundao, and Snakes Island.
+The best way to see the bay is from the Sugarloaf Mountain cable car or from a helicopter, so you can take in the full view.
+You can also visit the islands of the bay including Governador Island, Paquetá Island, and Ilha das Cobras (“Island of the Snakes”).

 Did you know?
-Rio de Janeiro means “River of January” in Portuguese and is the second largest city in Brazil.
-There’s no river there, but the Portuguese explorer Gaspar de Lemos thought that Guanabara Bay was part of the Tejo River when he arrived there in January, 1501.
+Rio de Janeiro means “River of January” in Portuguese and is the second-largest city in Brazil.
+There’s no river there, but the Portuguese explorer Gaspar de Lemos reportedly thought that Guanabara Bay was the mouth of a river when he arrived there in January, 1502.

-When to visit: September-October, before the humidity seats in.
+When to visit: September-October, before the humidity sets in.

-How to get there: Easy-peasy, just fly right into Rio de Janeiro.
+How to get there: Once it’s safe to visit Brazil, you can fly right into Rio de Janeiro.

 3. Great Barrier Reef

 It’s the home of Nemo, and it’s right on our doorstep.
 The Great Barrier Reef is not just one big, long, connected reef; it is made up of more than 2,900 individual reefs constructed by billions of miniscule coral polyps, which are living organisms.
-The GBR stretches over 2,600km (344,000 square kilometres) and includes more than 900 islands.
+The GBR stretches over 2,600km in length, takes up 344,000 square kilometres in area and includes more than 900 islands.

 If you’re not a fan of breathing through a tube or risking the stingers, you can still enjoy the reef from a glass-bottomed boat.
 There are a range of tour lengths, from a single day to an extended stay.
 A helicopter tour will also give you a great picture of the sheer vastness of this marine environment, and when the sun hits the reef you can see just about everything from the air.